Initializes an output device.

 When DirectSound output is used on Windows, BASS will not be generating the final output mix and so some BASS features will be unavailable, including sample rate conversion quality configuration, playback buffer bypassing, and access to the final mix.

 On Windows, when specifying a class identifier (clsid), BASS_GetDSoundObject can be used to retrieve the DirectSound object after successful initialization, and through that access any special interfaces that the object may provide.

-The win and clsid parameters are only used on Windows and are ignored on other platforms.
-That applies to the BASS_DEVICE_CPSPEAKERS and BASS_DEVICE_SPEAKERS flags too, as the number of available speakers is always accurately detected on the other platforms.
-The BASS_DEVICE_LATENCY flag is also ignored on those other platforms, as latency information is available without it.
+The win and clsid parameters are only used with DirectSound output on Windows and are ignored in all other cases.
+That applies to the BASS_DEVICE_LATENCY flag too, as latency information is otherwise available without it.
+The BASS_DEVICE_CPSPEAKERS and BASS_DEVICE_SPEAKERS flags only have effect on pre-Vista Windows; the number of available speakers is always accurately detected otherwise.
 The BASS_DEVICE_STEREO flag is ignored on Windows and OSX.

 The BASS_DEVICE_DMIX flag is only available on Linux, and allows multiple applications to share the device (if they all use "dmix").
 It may also be possible for multiple applications to use exclusive access if the device is capable of hardware mixing.
 If exclusive access initialization fails, the BASS_DEVICE_DMIX flag will automatically be tried; if that happens, it can be detected via BASS_GetInfo and the initflags.